D1skin/wolty-corona/README.md

 ### Credits & warnings
 originally forked from https://github.com/aviadhahami/wolty

 The new code was hacked by yours truly who takes no responsiblity.
-The new code was half hacked on my phone and half on a computer within a bit more than an hour and is obviously half baked.
+The new code was half hacked on my phone and half on a computer within a bit more than an hour (and then spent more time adding it nicely to a this repo) and is obviously half baked.
 For the geeks - it uses additional APIs for retail and for also uses the wolt v4 API for some stuff and I take no responsiblity to anything - use at your own risk.

 ### final note for the hacking minded
 API leaks a lot of data, if you like hacking - it seems like a fun place to do a test (please responsibly disclose!).